Toxin Or Health Superstar?

 And while Omega-3s in fatty fish certainly help improve brain health, the selenium present in fatty fish is essential for your brain to function at 100%.

 “Selenium works in synergy with the fatty acids, preventing their breakdown and enhancing their beneficial effects on cognition.

 In one study on 200 older people, fish intake increased selenium blood levels more than omega-3 levels.
 Better cognitive function in the elderly may depend directly on selenium].

 Selenium is very important for your brain health.
 Low selenium levels are linked to poor

 cognition, memory problems, and low neurotransmitter levels in the brain.
-Alzheimer’s patients had only 60% of the brain selenium levels of healthy people in one study.”
+People with age-related memory loss had only 60% of the brain selenium levels of healthy people in one study.”

 3 - Aids Reproductive Health